×

 Let’s get one thing straight.
-The Plank should be a part of every woman’s conditioning and body-shaping program and should hold a revered spot in your workouts.
+The Plank should be a part of everyone’s conditioning and body-shaping program and should hold a revered spot in your workouts.
 Planks have an extraordinary effect on:

 How to do Planks and how often to do them